Teeslii/HotelAutomation/README.md

   - SQL
 <h3> Built :thread:  </h3>

-1. Visual studio program must be installed.
+1. Visual Studio program must be installed.
 2. ``` git clone <repository link> ```
+3. Datasets need to be added before running the project.
-3. It is started by starting it through Visual Studio.
+4. It is started by starting it through Visual Studio.